vim-scripts/Clighter/README.md

 	`ClighterToggleCursorHL`

+* Rename-refactor the variable/function name under vim cursor
+	* It's a experimental function
+	* It only processes the files that have been opened in vim's buffer list already.
+	* Makesure that you have save all files before calling this function.

+	`clighter#Rename()`

 ## Customize Colors

-Clighter defines the following syntax group corresponding to CursorKing of Clang.
+Clighter defines the following syntax group corresponding to CursorKind of libclang.

 * MacroInstantiation
 	```vim